Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The Fibonacci sequence creates the number phi (golden ratio), and our best theories on machines becoming self-aware is how closely it matches the golden ratio according to the <a href="https://www.hansonrobotics.com/tononi-phi-sentience-consciousness-and-smart-ai-futures/#:~:text=Its%20centerpiece%20is%20Phi%2C%20Tononi's,to%20how%20conscious%20it%20is">integrated information theory</a>.
+The Fibonacci sequence creates the number phi (golden ratio), and our best theories on machines becoming self-aware is how closely it matches the golden ratio according to the <a href="https://www.hansonrobotics.com/tononi-phi-sentience-consciousness-and-smart-ai-futures/#:~:text=Its%20centerpiece%20is%20Phi%2C%20Tononi's,to%20how%20conscious%20it%20is" target="_blank">integrated information theory</a>.

 <br /><br />